-This is the third in a sequence of three Regents level courses designed to meet the New York State Common Core Learning Standards in Mathematics.
-The units of study include: transformational geometry, analytical and Euclidean geometry (including proof), coordinate geometry, quadrilaterals, solid geometry, right triangle trigonometry, and construction.
-This course culminates with the June Common Core Geometry Regents examination, the third of three required exams for the Advanced Regents Diploma.
+This is the second in a sequence of three Regents level courses designed to meet the New York State Next Generation Learning Standards in Mathematics.
+The units of study include transformational geometry, analytical and Euclidean geometry (including proof), coordinate geometry, quadrilaterals, solid geometry, right triangle trigonometry, and construction.
+This course culminates with the June Next Generation Geometry Regents examination, one of three required exams for the Advanced Regents Diploma.
 Graphing calculators and dynamic geometry software will be utilized in this class.